-The Trustees are holding other unrestricted funds of £1,178,245 (2019: £118,324) to cover future increases in costs and expenditure that may arise from uninsurable losses.
+The Trustees are holding other unrestricted funds of £1,257,244 to cover future increases in costs and expenditure that may arise from uninsurable losses.
 The Trust holds these for in period contingencies and always plans to have a carry forward of at least 3% to assist in making strategic decisions to keep in line with national funding changes and curriculum needs.
 The Trustees expect schools to have appropriate levels of reserves, as determined in the reserves policy within three years of Trust membership.
 Schools will be expected to plan to meet these levels.
-All schools within the trust are on course to meet this level by the end of August 20/21.

-The Trust's balance on revenue restricted general funds (excluding pension reserve and any fixed asset funds) plus the balance on unrestricted funds at 31 August 2020 was £1,763,482 (2019: £345,194).
+The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2021 was £2,355,461.

-The cash balance of the Trust has been very healthy throughout the period, ending the period with a balance of £1,836,908 (2019: £453,098).
+The cash balance of the Trust has been very healthy throughout the period, ending the period with a balance of £2,984,108.
 A proportion of this cash is held by the Teaching School for specific projects and is not available to meet normal recurring expenditure.
 The Trustees monitor cash flow as part of the monthly reports produced by the Business Manager and distributed to the committee.